Abstract nouns in English: Usage, examples and exercises

 -ship

-Nouns with the suffix -ship often describe relationships or some kind of skill.
+Nouns with the suffix -ship commonly describe relationships or a particular skill.

 friendship